romainducrocq/wheelcc/README.md

 ****

-The wheelcc C compiler supports a large subset of C17 ([International Standard ISO/IEC 9899:2018](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n2310.pdf)), for which it has it's own built-in preprocessor, frontend, IR and backend.
+The wheelcc C compiler supports a large subset of C17 (International Standard ISO/IEC 9899:2018), for which it has it's own built-in preprocessor, frontend, IR, optimization and backend.
 It emits x86-64 AT&T assembly for GNU/Linux, which is then linked with gcc/ld.
-The project is entirely written in C++17, and builds to a standalone executable plus a driver in bash. wheelcc is overall designed after Nora Sandler's [Writing a C Compiler](https://nostarch.com/writing-c-compiler), and was tested against it's [test suite](https://github.com/nlsandler/writing-a-c-compiler-tests).
+The project is written in C++, and builds to a standalone executable + a bash driver.

 ## Usage